davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 ### New Session Ticket Message

 After the server has received the client Finished message, it MAY send a NewSessionTicket message.
+This message MUST NOT be sent unless the client has requested a session ticket via the "session_ticket_request" extension ({{session-ticket-request-extension}}).
 This message MUST be sent before the server sends any application data traffic, and is encrypted under the application traffic key.
 This message creates a pre-shared key (PSK) binding between the resumption master secret and the ticket label.
 The client MAY use this PSK for future handshakes by including it in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.